home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 ## Customizing on-device wake words (microWakeWord)

-You can update the firmware to process your wake word on your S3-BOX-3, instead of running it on the Home Assistant server.
-This is done using the [microWakeWord](https://github.com/kahrendt/microWakeWord) model.
+You can also change the on-device wake word (microWakeWord) that is used on your S3-BOX-3.

 Do the following steps if one of the following options apply:

 - **Option 1**: Your first installation of the S3-BOX-3 is ESPHome 2024.2.
 In this case, it already supports the on-device wake word *Hey Jarvis*.
 Follow these steps only if you want to change the wake word.
 The currently supported on-device wake words are *Okay Nabu*, *Hey Jarvis*, or *Alexa*.
 - **Option 2**: You have an existing S3-BOX-3 running an older version of ESPHome.
 In this case, the S3-BOX-3 is not updated automatically to support on-device wake word.
-Follow these steps if you want to enable on-device wake word.
+Follow these steps if you want update the firmware to process your wake word on your S3-BOX-3, instead of running it on the Home Assistant server.
+This is done using the [microWakeWord](https://github.com/kahrendt/microWakeWord) model.

 ### Prerequisites